 Standard Bank partners with the Global Fund to era...

-In 2008, we (Standard Bank Group) partnered with the Global Fund, providing pro bono support to the organisation’s grant recipients in selected African countries and, so, ensured that funds were efficiently and accurately distributed.
+In 2008, Standard Bank Group partnered with the Global Fund to provide pro bono support to the organisation’s grant recipients in selected African countries and, so, ensured that funds were efficiently and accurately distributed.
 The partnership proved so successful on a number of levels that we renewed and extended it in 2015.
 It’s a collaboration that does more than improve lives, it shows that healthy nations build prosperous economies.

 Through this extended collaboration, we have provided essential financial contributions to Global Fund programmes on the continent and have also implimented employee and customer campaigns to harness financial advocacy support.

-In 2015, Steven Parkinson, Manager of Private Sector Partnerships at the Global Fund, remarked that financial and management skills play a key role in extending the impact of donor funding.
-He further said that the Global Fund looks forward to continuing their work with Standard Bank.
+In 2015, Steven Parkinson, Manager of Private Sector Partnerships at the Global Fund, says that financial and management skills play a key role in extending the impact of donor funding.
+He says the Global Fund looks forward to continuing their work with Standard Bank Group.